Skip Navigation

 By Plane

 Kahului Airport (airport code OGG) handles all flights to and from Maui.
-Destinations are mainly to other Hawaiian islands like Oahu, Hawaii (Big Island), Molokai and Lanai.
+Destinations are mainly to other Hawaiian islands like Oahu, Hawaii Island (Big Island), Molokai and Lanai.
 Other ones include Vancouver in Canada and several mainland US cities like Los Angeles, Seattle, Anchorage, Portland, Dallas, Chicago, Phoenix, Denver and San Francisco.

 By Boat